 Your day starts early with a briefing, followed by breakfast and a 45-minute drive from Moshi (910m) to the Machame Park Gate.
-After registering at the gate office, you start your ascent and enter the rain forest.
-You will receive a lunch pack at the gate and you can also drink bottled water you bought at Springlands Hotel in Moshi.
-There is a possibility of rain in the forest, which will transform the trail into a very soggy, muddy and slippery experience.
+After registering at the gate office, you start your ascent and enter the rainforest.
+You will receive a lunch pack at the gate and you can also drink the bottled water you bought at Springlands Hotel in Moshi.
+There is a possibility of rain in the forest, which will transform the trail into a very soggy, muddy, and slippery experience.
 In the evening the porters will boil drinking and washing water and the cook will prepare dinner before you retire to your tent for the night.
 Night temperatures can already drop to freezing point at Machame camp.

 |Day 3||MACHAME CAMP | SHIRA CAMP|

 You rise early at Machame camp and after breakfast, you climb an hour or so to the top of the forest and then for 2 hours at a gentler gradient through the moorland zone.
 After a short lunch and rest, you continue up a rocky ridge onto the Shira plateau.
 By now you will be able to see in an easterly direction, the Western Breach with its stunning glaciers.
 You are now due west of Kibo and after a short hike, you will reach the Shira camp at 3,840m.
 The porters will boil drinking and washing water, before serving dinner.
 The night at this exposed camp will even be colder than the previous night, with temperatures dropping to well below freezing.

 |Day 4||SHIRA CAMP | LAVA TOWER | BARRANCO CAMP|